oC-n/ati-rse_learning-git/consequences.md

 # Hypothesis: Stories Are Driven By Decisions and Consequences

 Critical to narrative seems to be characters' need to make decisions that have consequences.
 The more important the decision, the greater the consequence, the more engaging the story might be.
+Certainly I suspect such decision & consequence makes for greater momentum when writing.